gilnam74/vex-sneppet/VEX-for-artists.md

 ### Hanging a wire
 The task: having two source points `A` and `B` build a hanging curve between them.

-The problem-solving algorithm would be always based on a core concept: split the over task into smaller pieces which would be easy to implement.
+The problem-solving algorithm would be always based on a core concept: split the overal task into smaller pieces which would be easy to implement.
 Also, for simplicity, we would often develop a solution for two dimensions only and will extend it to handle the third dimension later.

 The high-level solution overview:
  - First, we will create a certain number of points between points `A` and `B`.